 Figure-6. diagram of spreader bar

-TIP: If you use wood furring strip spreaders, select the strips carefully to find two that aren’t full of knots, split, bowed, or dripping with preservative.
+TIP: If you use 2X2 furring strip spreaders, select the strips carefully to find two that aren’t full of knots, split, bowed, or dripping with preservative.
 After you insert the eyebolts, spray paint the spreaders and bright metal hardware with dull finish camouflage paint to reduce visibility.

 Figure-7 shows one of the completed end spreaders.